sagaxdotai/SolariDX/README.md

 ```
 To open your files in VS Code, do the following:

-a.
-Click the Docker (whale) icon on the far left sidebar.
+1. Click the Docker (whale) icon in the far left sidebar.

-b.
-Locate the "CONTAINERS" dropdown at the top of the secondary left sidebar.
+2. Locate the "CONTAINERS" dropdown at the top of the secondary left sidebar.

-c.
-Click on the following dropdown arrows:
+3. Click on the following dropdown arrows:

-"""
-"Individual Containers" -> "nvcr.io/nvidia/cuda-quantum:0.4.1" -> "Files" -> "home" -> "cudaq" -> [yourname]
+> "Individual Containers" -> "nvcr.io/nvidia/cuda-quantum:0.4.1" -> "Files" -> "home" -> "cudaq" -> [yourname]
-"""

-d.
-Hover over the file you want to open and click on the page icon to open it.
+4. Hover over the file you want to open and click on the page icon to open it.

-e.
-Edit the file and remember to save!
+5. Edit the file and remember to save!

-f.
-To run a python file, in the terminal type:
+6. To run a python file, in the terminal type:
 ```
 python [filename].py
 ```